DeveloperCielo/developercielo.github.io/_i18n/en/_posts/2015-03-25-webservice-1.5.md

   * Valid only for credit.
   * The retailer must pay attention on sending card rules.
   * In direct authorization, the security level of transaction (ECI) is defined as:
-    * "7"  for Visa, Mastercard and Aura
+    * "7"  for Visa, Diners, Discover, Elo and JCB.
-    * "0" for Mastercard and Aura
+    * "0" for Mastercard, Aura and Hipercard.

 ## Recurrent authorization